-- Maternity leave.
+- Maternity/Paternity leave.

-- Financial hardships that are not created by an unexpected tragedy such as critical illness or accident can not be considered for financial assistance.
+- Financial hardships that are not created by an unexpected tragedy such as critical illness or accident shall not be considered for financial assistance.
 A level of critical need must be established before assistance is granted.

 Examples of hardships that do not qualify for assistance include:

 - An employee’s air conditioning in their home needs to be replaced.